d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Command: context-menu-mode
         Toggle Context Menu mode.
-When enabled, clicking the mouse button `down-mouse-3' (i.e. right-click) activates a menu whose contents depends on its surrounding context.
+When enabled, clicking the mouse button `down-mouse-3' (i.e. right-click) activates a menu whose contents depend on its surrounding context.
   Variable: sweeprolog-context-menu-functions
         List of functions that create Context Menu entries for Prolog tokens.
 Each function should receive as its arguments the menu